View Patricia Behner-Wilson's Obituary on PoconoRecord.com and share memories

 2/10/2020

-Patricia Izez Behner-Wilson, 65, of Stroudsburg, Pa. died on Feb.
+Patricia Inez Behner-Wilson, 65, of Stroudsburg, Pa. died on Feb.
 10, 2020.
-Born in Trenton, New Jersey he was the son of Jean Marie Behner.
-Pat was a lifelong resident of the Stroudsburg area and she was employed as a cashier at the Shoprite Super Market in Stroudsburg for many years.
+Born in Trenton, New Jersey, she was the daughter of Jean Marie Behner.
+Patty was a lifelong resident of the Stroudsburg area and she was employed as a cashier at the Shoprite Super Market in Stroudsburg for many years.

 She is survived by 2 daughters: Katey L. Fetherman and her husband Richard Beasley of Stroudsburg, Pa. and Amanda Winters and her fiancé Jeremy Carlos of E. Stroudsburg, Pa. and a son William G.A.
-Fetherman Jr. of Orlando, Fl., 9 grandchildren: Amanda Cook and her fiancé
+Fetherman Jr. and his companion Buffy Transue of Orlando, Fl., 10 grandchildren: Amanda Cook and her fiancé

-Victor Sangiovanni, Alexia, Elliance, Gabriel, Peter, Kaylee, Cameron, Casey and Jacob and 4 great grandchildren: Luis, Skyr, Isaiah, and Arianna.
+Victor Sangiovanni, Alexia, Elliana, Gabriel, Peter, Kaylee, Cameron, Casey Jacob and Andrew and 4 great grandchildren: Luis, Skylr, Isaiah, and Arianna and her very best friend Barbara Kresge.

 The family will receive friends from 2-4:00pm on Sunday February 16, 2020 at the Joseph J. Pula Funeral Home Inc. 23 N. 9th.St.Stroudsburg, Pa.18360